 Another suggestion from [P3285R0] is to restrict contract-assertion predicates to a set of functions that have been specifically marked to be usable in that context, which will then follow special rules that might reduce the chance of writing destructive contract-assertion predicates.
-In that particular example, the rule was to require that all functions used be marked with a new attribute, [[conveyor]], that imposed new meaning for undefined behavior within the function and restricted the ability to make modifications to any values outside the cone of evaluation of the function.
+In particular, the rule suggested in [P3285R0] was to require that all functions used be marked with a new attribute, [[conveyor]], that imposed new, well-defined meaning for (most) undefined behavior within the function and restricted the ability to make modifications to any values outside the cone of evaluation of the contract-assertion predicate.